 License

-Aider appears to have several advantages over Forgecode, particularly in popularity and maturity.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Aider appears to have several advantages over Forgecode, particularly in popularity, growth and maturity.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Python.
 However, they differ in their additional technology choices: Aider uses SCSS, Ruby while Forgecode leverages Rust.